ethereum/annotated-spec/README.md

 >>> def probge(n, k, p): return sum([prob(n, i, p) for i in range(k, n+1)])
 ```

 Calling `probge(128, 86, 1/3)` (86 is the smallest integer above 128 * 2/3) returns `5.55 * 10**-15` (ie. 5.55 in a quadrillion).
 This is an extremely low probability, with comfortable bounds to take into account the possibility an attacker will "grind" many random seeds to try to get a favorable committee (though this is extremely difficult with RANDAO and especially VDFs).
-If the committee size were 64, it would no longer sufficiently secure.
-Increasing it to 256 would add needless inefficiency.
+If the committee size were instead 64, this probability would be much higher, and so committees would no longer sufficiently secure with an attacker with 1/3 of total stake.
+Increasing the committee size to 256, on the other hand, would be superfluous and only add needless inefficiency.

 | `MAX_VALIDATORS_PER_COMMITTEE` | `uint64(2**11)` (= 2,048) |
 | - | - |